History of the foreign policy of the United States: Debate over the United States as an empire

 Many – perhaps most – scholars have decided that the United States lacks the key essentials of an empire.
 For example, while there are American military bases all over, the American soldiers do not rule over the local people, and the United States government does not send out governors or permanent settlers like all the historic empires did.
-Harvard historian Charles S. Maier has examined the America-as-Empire issue at length.
+Charles S. Maier has examined the America-as-Empire issue at length.
 He says the traditional understanding of the word "empire" does not apply because the United States does not exert formal control over other nations nor engage in systematic conquest.
-The best term is that the United States is a "hegemon."
-Its enormous influence through high technology, economic power, and impact on popular culture gives it an international outreach that stands in sharp contrast to the inward direction of historic empires.Grace Vuoto, "The Anglo-American Global Imperial Legacy: Is There a Better Way?"
-Canadian Journal of History, (2007) 42#2, 259-70.
+The best term is that the United States is a "hegemon".
+Its enormous influence through high technology, economic power, and impact on popular culture gives it an international outreach that stands in sharp contrast to the inward direction of historic empires.

-World historian Anthony Pagden asks is the United States really an empire?
+Anthony Pagden asks whether the United States is an empire:

 I think if we look at the history of the European empires, the answer must be no. It is often assumed that because America possesses the military capability to become an empire, any overseas interest it does have must necessarily be imperial. ...
 In a number of crucial respects, the United States is, indeed, very un-imperial. ...
 America bears not the slightest resemblance to ancient Rome.
 Unlike all previous European empires, it has no significant overseas settler populations in any of its formal dependencies and no obvious desire to acquire any. ...
 It exercises no direct rule anywhere outside these areas, and it has always attempted to extricate itself as swiftly as possible from anything that looks as if it were about to develop into even in direct rule.